-7.6.
-Description of main malfunctions identified during the year

 7.7.
+Description of main deficiencies identified during the reporting period

-Results of permanent control on compliance risk
+7.8.
+Results of 2nd level permanent control on the non-compliance risk

-- main shortcomings observed; - measures taken to correct the shortcomings observed, the expected date for carrying out these measures, and the state of progress in implementing them as at the date of drafting this Report; - the procedures for following up on the recommendations generated by permanent control (tools, persons in charge, etc.); - the procedures for verifying that the corrective measures ordered by the institution have been carried out by the appropriate persons in a reasonable period of time (cf. Articles 11 f) and 26 a) of the Order of 3 November 2014).
+- the main shortcomings observed; - the measures taken to remediate the shortcomings observed, the expected implementation date of these measures, and the state of progress of such implementation as at the date of drafting of this Report; - the procedure used to follow up on the recommendations issued as a result of permanent control actions (tools, persons in charge, etc.); - the procedure used to verify that the remedial measures ordered by the institution have been carried out by the appropriate persons within a reasonable timeframe (cf. Articles 11 f) and 26 a) of the Arrêté du 3 novembre 2014).

-8. Credit and counterparty risk (cf. Articles 106 to 121 of the Order of 3 November 2014)
+8. Credit and counterparty risk (cf. Articles 106 to 121 of the Arrêté du 3 novembre 2014, as amended)

-Nota bene: For investment services providers (ISP), the special case of transactions using the deferred settlement service (service de règlement différé - SRD) is covered in this section, with information on the set of customers for which this type of order is authorised, the limits set, and the management of risk (initial margin, maintenance margin, monitoring of extensions, provisioning of non-performing loans).
+Nota bene: For investment services providers (ISP), the special case of transactions using the deferred settlement service (service de règlement différé - SRD) is covered in this section, with information on the set of customers for which this type of order is authorised, the set limits, and risk management (initial margin, maintenance of that margin, monitoring of time extensions, provisioning of non-performing loans).